 - How parenting decisions will be handled if there is a child involved

-- The amount of child support and payment duration
+- The amount of child support

 - How debts will be divided between you